 Drawing on advice from more than 2,000 educators, policy makers, and industry representatives, a collaborative of education leaders on Nov.
-8 issued a comprehensive set of concrete and specific technology leadership guidelines to assist the nation’s school administrators.
+8 issued a comprehensive set of technology leadership guidelines to assist the nation’s school administrators.

-The Technology Standards for School Administrators (TSSA) identify what administrators need to know about successful technology integration and advise them on how to prudently and effectively manage technology resources to ensure both efficiency and impact.
+The Technology Standards for School Administrators (TSSA) identify what administrators should know about successful technology integration and advise them on how to manage technology resources prudently to ensure both efficiency and impact.

 “Administrators play a pivotal role in determining how well technology is used in our schools.
 In order for teachers and students to fully use technology to achieve academic goals, they need the support and vision of tech-savvy administrators,” said Jim Bosco, chairman of the TSSA Collaborative.
 “These standards will empower administrators to provide strong technology leadership.”

 TSSA’s creators hope to follow the success of the two-year-old National Educational Technology Standards (NETS) for students and teachers.
 Those standards were developed by a group of educatorsassembled by the International Society for Technology in Education (ISTE)to help integrate technology at the classroom level.

 TSSA was developed through a grassroots process in which numerous practicing administrators, policy makers, association leaders, and industry representatives provided input on the early draft of the standards.
 Those comments were examined and used to formulate the final version of the TSSA, released during a National School Boards Association (NSBA) technology conference in Atlanta.